 Reservations & Rates

-Included in your trip to Taylor River Lodge are daily guided fishing (2 anglers/1 guide), all gear (rods, reel, leaders, tippet, flies, waders, boots), chef prepared breakfast, lunch, après and dinner, in-room minibar, house alcoholic and non-alcoholic beverages, round trip airport transfers to Gunnison.
+Included in your trip to Taylor River Lodge are daily guided fishing (2 anglers/1 guide), all gear (rods, reel, leaders, tippet, flies, waders, boots), chef prepared breakfast, lunch, après and dinner, in-room minibar, local taxes, house alcoholic and non-alcoholic beverages.
 Also included in your stay are other activities such as hiking, mountain biking, guides ridge tours, stand up paddle boarding and rafting.

-Not included in your Taylor River Lodge angling package are gratuities, average tax of 6% - 8.9% not included in pricing, any purchases at the gift shop, fishing licenses, Airport transfer to other airports than Gunnison and additional activities such as downhill Mountain biking, 14er Climb or horseback riding.
+Not included in your Taylor River Lodge angling package are gratuities, any purchases at the gift shop, fishing licenses, Airport transfers and additional activities such as downhill Mountain biking, 14er Climb or horseback riding.

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard (AIG) and Global Rescue (IMG) coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.

 Taylor River Lodge’s fly fishing season generally runs from Mid-March through October.
 Being at such a high elevation, it is a great place to beat the heat of the summer, but can bring cold crisp weather anytime during the spring and fall.